One of the most important metal roofing installation considerations is how much metal roofs cost.

 It’s also easy to work with and can be recycled when ready to replace it.

-Aluminum roofs are among the most affordable options, costing between $3.25 and $5.75 per square foot.
+Aluminum roofs are among the least expensive metal roof options, costing between $3.25 and $5.75 per square foot.

 Zinc is one of the best materials for homeowners looking for a low-maintenance metal roof.